JacobPulk/art/README.md

 <br>

-`..` will have a random saved artist create a new image.
+`..` will have a random artist create a new image.
 <br>
-`.` will have a random saved artist, among those with the same scheme as the last artist, to create a new image.
+`.` will have a random saved version of the last used artist create a new image.
 <br>
 ` ` (blank command) will have the last artist create a new image.
 <br>